HazemMedhat/Traveling-Sales-Man-using-PSO-Algorithm/README.md

 ## Acknowledgements
 A huge thanks to our amazing team for their dedication and hard work on this project.
-Hazem Medhat
+Hazem Medhat,
-Mohamed Ashraf
+Mohamed Ashraf,
-Jana Raafat
+Jana Raafat,
 Mariam Mohamed